 In broad terms, the most common construction methods people use to build garden fish ponds involve:

-- Installing flexible liners, EPDM (an ethylene propylene polymer) being the most common in the USA,
+- Installing flexible liners, EPDM (an ethylene propylene polymer) being the most common in the U.S.

-- Constructing ponds from bricks, blocks or from either real or simulated stone units, and
+- Constructing ponds from bricks, blocks or from either real or simulated stone units

-- Building them from concrete that is cast on site.
+- Building ponds from concrete that is cast on site (in situ)

 Where flexible liners and preformed ponds are used, these are the only materials you need to create an impervious, watertight shell.
 But when ponds are built using the other specified materials, it is necessary to plaster the inside of the shell and/or seal them with some other suitable material.
 Rubberized bitumen is a common choice for plastered pools, although some people prefer the more expensive option of using a glass fiber coating.